 CD Recovery Toolbox is a completely free and very unique file recovery program.
 CD Recovery Toolbox is designed to recover files from damaged or corrupted optical drives – CD, DVD, Blu-Ray, HD DVD, etc.

-According to the publisher, CD Recovery Toolbox will help recover files from discs that are scratched, shoveled, or have surface stains.
+According to the publisher, CD Recovery Toolbox will help recover files from scratched discs, shoveled, or have surface stains.

 12. UndeleteMyFiles Pro